OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

         modelID = Attribute('Identifies the model.
 This can either be a part or an assembly of parts')

-        # the interface for IGeomObject will encapsulate the CAPRI API, which
-        # is somewhat large (nearly 100 functions) to show here.
+        # API to be determined

 -------